NexinLabs/payload/README.md

    flutter run
    ```

-## CI/CD

-This project uses GitHub Actions to automatically build and release the APK.
-- **Release Branch**: `release-main`
-- **Workflow**: Builds a release APK and uploads it to GitHub Releases whenever code is pushed to the `release-main` branch.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.